legendreddragon/legendreddragon.github.io/lord/masters/aragorn.md

 # Aragorn
 {: .no_toc }

 Aragorn is the level three master.
 His weapon is the Twin Swords.
 He has 70 Hit Points and a Strength of 35.
-You require 1,000 Experience to challenge Aragorn.
+You need to have 1,000 Experience to challenge Aragorn.

 ## Table of contents
 {: .no_toc .text-delta }